🔼The name Jeshimon in the Bible

 - The wastelands north of the Salt Sea on the Moab side, which can be surveyed from mounts Pisgah (Numbers 21:20) and Peor (Numbers 23:28).
 Balak took Balaam to the top of mount Peor in order to curse the people of Israel, who were below in the Jeshimon.

 - A stretch of dry, barren hills west of the Salt Sea amidst the lower hills of Judah.
-On the southern extremity of this wasteland was a military outpost near the hill of Hachilah, where David hid from Saul (1 Samuel 23:19, 26:1 & 3).
+On the southern extremity of this wasteland was a military outpost near the hill of Hachilah, where David hid from Saul (1 Samuel 23:19, 26:1 and 26:3).
 More to the south began the area generally referred to as the Arabah (1 Samuel 23:24).

 🔼Etymology of the name Jeshimon